arjunkumargaun/shy-exchange-4248/README.md

 - [Ravi Sharma](https://github.com/RaviSharma7877)

 ## 🛠 Description
-- E-commerse site in the team responsible for handling both User Site And Admin Site (frontend).
+- E-commerse site in the team responsible for handling both User Site And Admin Site (frontend)
+## Tech Stack:
-Tech Stack: Javascript, LocalStarage, Api, Css, Html
+Javascript, LocalStarage, Api, Css, Html

 ## Features
 - Our website, built with the power of HTML, CSS, and JavaScript!
 Our team of web developers has worked tirelessly to create a seamless user experience for you.
 From the layout and design to the functionality and interactivity.